-All students in the Secondary Route must choose a Major teaching subject (\bigstar 36) and a Minor teaching subject (\bigstar 18) which prepares them for teaching in specific subjects of school instruction.
-Available Majors are listed in Education Chart 1, and available Minors are listed in Education Chart 2, Students pursuing Secondary Route are strongly encouraged to take the following components as early as possible in their program: \bigstar 6 in English/French Literature and Composition, EDU 100, EDU 210, EDU 211, at least \bigstar 9 in the Major teaching subject, at least \bigstar 9 in the Minor teaching subject, and courses in the Pre-Professional Core, all of which are required for later professional terms.
+All students in the Secondary Route must choose a Major teaching subject ( $\star$ 36) and a Minor teaching subject ( $\star$ 18) which prepares them for teaching in specific subjects of school instruction.
+Available Majors are listed in Education Chart 1, and available Minors are listed in Education Chart 2.
+Students pursuing the Secondary Route are strongly encouraged to take the following components as early as possible in their program: $\star$ 6 in English/French Literature and Composition, EDU 100, EDU 210, EDU 211, at least $\star$ 9 in the Major teaching subject, at least $\star$ 9 in the Minor teaching subject all of which are required for later professional terms.

-Program Requirements (120)
+Program Requirements (★120)